jensmeder/DarkLightning/README.md

 # DarkLightning

-DarkLightning is a lightweight Objective-C library to allow data transmission between iOS/tvOS devices (Lightning port, Dock connector, USB-C) and OSX (USB) at 480MBit - without jailbreaking your iOS/tvOS device.
+DarkLightning is a lightweight Swift library to allow data transmission between iOS/tvOS devices (Lightning port, Dock connector, USB-C) and OSX (USB) at 480MBit - without jailbreaking your iOS/tvOS device.
 It uses the usbmuxd service on OSX to open a TCP socket connection to the iOS/tvOS device.

 ## Overview